arkitepulse/DatabaseProject/README.md

 4.if u wish to change any hyperparameters , it can be done in util/constants.py file

 5.to train the model --> python train.py
+Whole process of training may take upwards of 6 hrs.
 There is already one pre trained model so this step can be skipped and  model can be directly tested

 6.to test the model--> python test.py